Key information- wider opening of school.

 - Social distancing markers will be visible on the yards and around school.
 These are little blue men shaped markers.
 Please use them to support social distancing.
 Where possible a one way system will also be used in school.

-- Temperature checks will occur for each child on entry to school.
-A child presenting with a temperature of 37.8 or more will be asked to sit for 15 minutes when their temperature will be rechecked.
+- Temperature checks A child presenting with a temperature of 37.8 or more will be asked to sit for 15 minutes when their temperature will be rechecked.
 If the temperature does not go down- they will be sent home.
 Temperature will also be checked throughout the day and if a concern regarding a child’s health is raised, you will be asked to collect your child from school.
 Again, children with a high temperature will be sent home to isolate for two weeks or if symptoms present seven days.

-- Smaller working groups (for a limited period as there is physically not enough space in school to do this for all N, R, 1 and 6 pupils plus key worker children and other year groups).
-Children may not be with their friends, own class teacher or in their own classroom.
-The will be in year group bubbles of no more than 10 children and will not mix with children in another bubble.
+- Smaller working groups Children may not be with their friends, own class teacher or in their own classroom during a lockdown.
+The will be in year group bubbles and will not mix with children in another bubble.
 They will have 2 members of staff with them throughout the day.
 Older children will be expected to adhere to social distancing rules.
 However we recognise this is not possible for our youngest children.
 Younger children will be able to play alongside their peers but will be encouraged to not touch them.
 We will ensure regular hygiene measures are followed strictly and all resources will be individual (for example their own paint brush or bag of playdough) be thrown away or cleaned thoroughly at the end of each session and prior to use by another group.

 - Regular handwashing and sanitisation.
 Children will wash hands at every transition point- coming into school, at the end of each lesson, before and after toilet use,before and after breaks and before coming home.